ricardobg/DigitalPedalBoard/README.md

 To go to this mode, you can press the play button when editing your preset or go to Preset -> Play Preset.

-You can also save your presets and share them if your friends !
+You can also save your presets and share them if your friends!

 ##Making your own effects